kubernetes/enhancements/keps/sig-cli/2206-openapi-features-in-kustomize/README.md

 #### Alpha -> Beta Graduation

-- Complete features required for this functionality
+- [x] Complete features required for this functionality
-- read schema from openapi field of kustomization
+- [x] Read schema from openapi field of kustomization
-- kustomize openapi fetch command
+- [x] kustomize openapi fetch command
-- Write appropriate unit tests for the above features
+- [x] Write appropriate unit tests for the above features
-- Add documentation for these features
+- [x] Add documentation for these features

 <!--